koalalorenzo/python-digitalocean/README.md

 python-digitalocean support all the features provided via digitalocean.com APIs, such as:

 * Get user's Projects
+* Assign a resource to a user project
+* List the resources of user's project
 * Get user's Droplets
 * Get user's Images (Snapshot and Backups)
 * Get public Images